 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Speaker.
-COVID-19 has had an impact, but the project is going to go as planned, and we will keep working on it until it's completed in Pond Inlet.
-We're still in line with the plan.
+COVID has had an impact on the plans, but the project is going to go as planned this year.
+Work is going to proceed until the marine infrastructure in Pond Inlet is completed.
+It is still proceeding as planned.
 Thank you, Mr. Speaker.